beowulfey/pylinnaeo/README.md

 # NOTE -- THIS IS DEPRECATED AND BEING REWRITTEN IN C++
-The python version is horribly buggy, so I've been tackling a complete rebuild.
+The python version is pretty buggy and unstable, so I've been tackling a complete rebuild.
 You can find the [new version here](https://github.com/beowulfey/linnaeo).

 ## [Click here for binary downloads](https://github.com/beowulfey/pylinnaeo/releases) ##